itsmethahseer/itsmethahseer/README.md

 - 💬 Ask me about *Data science ,GIT*

 Hi there!
-I am a self-taught data scientist with a deep passion for exploring the ever-evolving realm of technology.
+I am a self-taught AI Engineer with a deep passion for exploring the ever-evolving realm of technology.
 My journey in data science began with a curiosity-driven exploration of data analysis, machine learning, and statistical modeling.
 I find immense joy in delving into new and exciting data projects that challenge my skills and push me to learn more.
 <p align="left">
 <a href="https://twitter.com/itsmethahseer" target="blank"><img align="center" src="https://raw.githubusercontent.com/rahuldkjain/github-profile-readme-generator/master/src/images/icons/Social/twitter.svg" alt="itsmethahseer" height="30" width="40" /></a>
 <a href="https://linkedin.com/in/itsmethahseer" target="blank"><img align="center" src="https://raw.githubusercontent.com/rahuldkjain/github-profile-readme-generator/master/src/images/icons/Social/linked-in-alt.svg" alt="itsmethahseer" height="30" width="40" /></a>